isomerpages/moe-tampinespri/_our-community/School Advisory Committee (SAC).md

 <p align="center"><strong>Mr Gunal Kanna (SAC Chairman)</strong>
 </p>
 <p></p>
-<p>Mastering in Computer Engineering from Australia, Gunal is a technologist
+<p style="text-align: justify;">Mastering in Computer Engineering from Australia, Gunal is a technologist
 at heart who works in the IT Industry, focusing on Enterprise Solutions.
 He is a Father of 2 kids, both of whom did their schooling in TPPS.
 Gunal has been a key part of the school's DadsForLife program since 2015, bringing